Do infrared sauna sessions reap real health benefits? Here’s a look at the research.

 The researchers believe that the heat induced from infrared saunas stimulates the production of serotonin, a key neurotransmitter that regulates mood.

 I’d like for all of the purported infrared sauna benefits to ring true—at the very least to justify the cost of treatment.
 But research backs only some claims, while others remain questionable.
+If you’re struggling with weight, fatigue, or depression, it’s best to speak to a doctor.

-At any rate, since I love the heat and haven’t noticed any negative side effects, I don’t see myself giving up my infrared sauna habit anytime soon.
+At any rate, since I love the heat and haven’t noticed any negative side effects.
+I don’t see myself giving up my infrared sauna habit anytime soon.